devenbansod/pcap_to_ditg/README.rst

           -p, --print-all-ips   Print all distinct IPs appearing in the pcap file and exit
-          -c, --clean           Remove any older generated files and exit the program
+          -c, --clean           Remove any older generated files and exit the program -op, --orig-ports     Whether original destination ports should be used or a non-clashing port should be assigned

 -  The format of ``list_file`` is as follows: